Contact us: www.drexel.com/corporate/contact.aspx

 What does the RN-BSN clinical requirement entail?

 Drexel's RN-BSN program has a course, NURS 375- Nurses Building a Healthy Community, which requires a clinical component to be completed offline.
-Students must complete a total of 40 hours of clinical time on-site plus any online coursework associated with the field experience.
-This is a Public Health Nursing course; therefore, a hospital setting is not an appropriate setting.
-Examples of acceptable sites include: Public Health Department, school-based clinics, Head Start, parish nursing, etc. For more information on the clinical portion of this program, please visit the RN-BSN Clinical Information and Resource Center Site.
+Students must complete a total of 6 hours of clinical time on-site plus any online coursework associated with the field experience.
+This is a Public Health Nursing course; therefore, a hospital setting is not appropriate.
+Examples of acceptable sites include: Public Health Department, school-based clinics, Head Start, parish nursing, etc. For more information, please visit the RN-BSN Resource Center.